 Man killed, pregnant woman hurt in Harvey shooting

-SUN TIMES MEDIA WIRE - A man was killed and a pregnant woman was wounded in a shooting Wednesday afternoon outside a home in south suburban Harvey.
+HARVEY (Sun-Times Media Wire) - A man was killed and his pregnant girlfriend was wounded in a shooting Wednesday afternoon outside a home in south suburban Harvey.

 The man, identified as 20-year-old Jalyn J.M.
 Jackson, was pronounced dead at 2:09 p.m. at MetroSouth Medical Center in Blue Island, according to the Cook County medical examiner’s office.
 He lived in Blue Island.

+An autopsy Thursday found he died of multiple gunshot wounds and his death was ruled a homicide, the medical examiner’s office said.

 The 20-year-old woman was taken to a hospital, where her condition was stabilized, Howard said.
-She and the baby were expected to survive.
+He said the woman was two months pregnant with Jackson’s child, and she and the baby were expected to survive.